The transcriptional landscape underlying larval development and metamorphosis in the Malabar grouper (Epinephelus malabaricus)

 However, the authors make substantial considerations that are not proven by experimental or functional data.
 In fact, this is a descriptive study that does not provide any functional evidence to support the claims made.

-We agree with the reviewer that our paper lacks functional experiments but despite that, the transcriptomic data clearly show the activation of TH and corticoid pathways during two distinct periods; an early activation between D1 and D10, and a second one between D32 and juvenile stage.
-These data are interesting as they call for further examination of 1) the possible interaction of corticoids and TH during metamorphosis, a question that is certainly not settled yet in teleost fishes, and 2) the existence of an early larval developmental step also involving TH and corticosteroids.
+We agree with the reviewer that our paper lacks functional experiments but despite that, the transcriptomic data clearly show the activation of TH and corticoid pathways during two distinct periods: an early activation between D1 and D10, and a second one between D32 and juvenile stage.
+These data are interesting as they call for further examination of 1) the existence of an early larval developmental step also involving TH and corticosteroids and 2) the possible interaction of corticoids and TH during metamorphosis.
+This is a question that is certainly not settled yet in teleost fishes and which is of great interest.

 The consideration that cortisol is involved in metamorphosis in teleosts has never been shown, and the only example cited by the authors (REF 20) clearly states that cortisol alone does not induce flatfish metamorphosis.
 In that work, the authors clearly state that in vivo cortisol treatment had no synergistic effect with TH in inducing metamorphosis.
 Moreover, in Senegalensis, the sole pre-otic CRH neuron number decreases during metamorphosis, further arguing that, at least in flatfish, cortisol is not involved in flatfish metamorphosis (PMID: 25575457).